CodePartnersMD/MD301-02/11-ejs/challenges/ASSIGNMENT.md

 When you have completed the entire set of code challenges and all tests pass, create a pull request from your current branch to the master branch.
 Don't merge it yet.

-Submit a link to your pull request.

-After your assignment has been graded, go ahead and merge your pull request, and delete your branch.